KelvinSHWong/worksheet-generator/README.md

 1. S3 Laws of Indices WS (11 Dec 2023)
 2. S1 Solving Equations WS (18 Dec 2023)
 3. S4 Completing the Square WS (18 Dec 2023)
+4. S4 Complex Numbers WS (21 Dec 2023)

 ## Note
 - Each _.tex_ file generates both **the question version** and **the solution version** of the worksheet.
+- Comment the line "_\printanswers_" to hide the answers.
 - The code "_\pgfmathsetseed{_____}_" allows us to **change the random seed** to get different sets of questions.